Business Plan Development

 - What do you need to start creating revenue?

-I know, drafting a viable business may be overwhelming.
+I know, drafting a viable business plan may be overwhelming.
 I can help you in different ways:

-- Double-checking your document against the BPAC – Business Plan Assessment Criteria.
-A group of 47 criteria that covers every aspect to take into account for a solid business plan.
+- – Double-checking your document against the BPAC – Business Plan Assessment Criteria.
+A group of 47 criteria that covers every aspect to take into account in a solid business plan.
 I have developed and validated the BPAC with entrepreneurs, investors and academics.

-All in all, the goal is to develop a viable business plan, with sound answers to the 7MQ, and equipped with a coherent personal approach that makes your entire proposal convincing.
+All in all, the main goal is developing a viable business plan, with sound answers to the 7MQ, and equipped with a coherent personal approach that makes convincing your entire proposal.